Use Android apps on older Chromebooks

-No, the only devices affected are listed above.
+No, only the above-listed devices are affected.
 The newer Chrome devices listed on this Chromium.org page are not affected by this announcement.

 Local user profiles created on the device with an older version of Chrome OS (prior to 60 or 61) will need migration.
-Profiles created by a newer version of Chrome OS already support Android N and do not need migration.
-Thus, depending on when the user’s profile was created on the device, they may never need to migrate.
-Also, removing a user’s profile from a device and then logging in again will create a new profile that does not require migration.
+Profiles created by a newer version of Chrome OS already support Android N and don't need migration.

-Chrome kiosks apps are not affected by the migration.
+Chrome kiosk apps aren't affected by the migration.
 Android kiosk apps will be migrated silently in the background.

-- If you want Android apps only on your newer C213, just enable Android apps on Chromebooks and set the file system migration setting to No Migration.
-This will enable Android apps for your C213s but not your C202SAs (and users on these devices will see no migration).
+- If you only want them on your newer C213, just enable Android apps on Chromebooks and set the file system migration setting to No file-system migration.
+This turns on Android apps for your C213 but not your C202SA.

-The filesystem migration cannot be rolled back.
-Your users would have no access to Android apps, but their filesystems would remain on ext4.
+The file system migration can't be rolled back.
+Your users wouldn't have access to Android apps, but their file systems would remain on Ext4.